 For those of you who are serious about your deserted beaches, Koh Rong’s Long Beach was an amazing experience.
 The small island two hours off the coast of Sihanoukville only has a handful of guest houses and not much to offer in the way of diversion, but with the seven mile stretch of crystal clear water on the other side of the island, we could have cared less.
 We were particularly unimpressed with the side of the island where the port is and even considered leaving a day early, until we were told about a path that leads over to the other side of the island.
 It is an hour-long hike across an entirely untamed islands, which included much tripping, a bit of falling, profuse sweating, more swearing and a 75m descent straight down by clinging to a rope that mysteriously appears the minute you need it to finish the way down.
 Walking out into the clearest water we have ever seen, however, made the hike entirely worth it.
 Of course, we found out later you can rent a boat, round-trip, for $25 to take you and ten of your closest friends from the port on a 15-minute ride around to the otherwise deserted Long Beach.
 But we preferred working hard to reach our absolute favorite beach of 2012!

-Now we want to know from you – what is the best beach you visited in 2012?
-Better yet where is your favorite beach in the world?
+Now we want to know from you – what are the best beaches in the world for you?